Rhode Island: Professional

-Rhode Island's only professional minor league team is the Providence Bruins ice hockey team of the American Hockey League, who are a top-level minor league affiliate of the Boston Bruins.
+Rhode Island is currently home to two professional minor league teams one whom is affiliated with a major league sports team in nearby Boston; the largest city in the New England region, one being the Providence Bruins ice hockey team of the American Hockey League, who are a top-level minor league affiliate of the Boston Bruins.
 They play in the Amica Mutual Pavilion in Providence and won the AHL's Calder Cup during the 1998–99 AHL season.
+The other is Rhode Island FC, a soccer team that began competing in the second tier USL Championship in 2024 at Beirne Stadium located within Bryant University, awaiting the completion of the soccer-specific Tidewater Landing Stadium in Pawtucket in time for the 2025 season.

-The Pawtucket Red Sox baseball team was a Triple-A International League affiliate of the Boston Red Sox from 1973 to 2020.
+The Pawtucket Red Sox baseball team was a Triple-A International League affiliate of the nearby Boston Red Sox from 1973 to 2020.
 They played at McCoy Stadium in Pawtucket and had won four league titles, the Governors' Cup, in 1973, 1984, 2012, and 2014.
 McCoy Stadium also has the distinction of being home to the longest professional baseball game ever played – 33 innings.

 The Providence Reds were a hockey team that played in the Canadian-American Hockey League (CAHL) from 1926 to 1936, and the American Hockey League (AHL) from 1936 to 1977, the last season of which they played as the Rhode Island Reds.
 The team won the Calder Cup in 1938, 1940, 1949, and 1956.
 The Reds played at the Rhode Island Auditorium, on North Main Street in Providence, Rhode Island from 1926 through 1972, when the team affiliated with the New York Rangers and moved into the newly built Providence Civic Center.
-The team name came from the rooster known as the Rhode Island Red.
+The team name came from the state bird, a rooster known as the Rhode Island Red.
 They moved to New York in 1977, then to Connecticut in 1997, and are now called the Hartford Wolf Pack.

 The Reds are the oldest continuously operating minor-league hockey franchise in North America, having fielded a team in one form or another since 1926 in the CAHL.
 It is also the only AHL franchise to have never missed a season.
 The AHL returned to Providence in 1992 in the form of the Providence Bruins.